ysynoya/ysynoya.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- *2024.05* STRing won 2nd prize in the 2024 RoboCup China Open in soccer SPL group.
+- *2024.05* Team Advisor for 2024 RoboCup China Open in soccer SPL group.
+Provided technical guidance and strategic coaching to a student team that won 1st prize (second place) in a national-level robotics contest.

 # 📖 Educations